mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

      8. Fill-Mask
      9. Text Retrieval

-   * **Tasks in Speech/Audio.** The input data for this domain includes audios and speech files.
+   * **Tasks in Speech/Audio.** The input data for this domain include audio and speech files.
      1. Automatic Speech Recognition
      2. Text-to-Speech
      3. Audio-to-Audio